 They are most often used soaked and blended alongside other nuts and seeds to thicken a large variety of dishes and produce a characteristically creamy texture.

 Because melon seeds have a hint of sweetness and a natural crunch, they’re also often added to Indian sweets like Halwa and sweet drinks like Thandai.

-Glossary of Names in English, Hindi & Marathi
+Glossary of Whole Seeds in English, Hindi and Marathi

 |Sweet Basil Seeds||Tukmaria / Sabja||Tulshi cha Bi|